que-etc/resize-observer-polyfill/README.md

 ```
 ### Global exports

-Use following versions in case if you need to export polyfill globally.
+Use following versions in case you need to export polyfill globally.

 With ES6 modules: